sosise/sosise-docs/documentation/mailer.md

 # Mailer

 ## Introduction

-Sending email doesn't have to be complicated.
-Sosise provides a clean, simple email sending library.
+Sending emails can be made easy with Sosise's clean and simple email sending library.

+## Configuration

-Sosise's mailer configuration options are stored in your `src/config/mailer.ts` configuration file.
-In this file, you will find SMTP connection configuration.
+The mailer configuration options for Sosise are located in the `src/config/mailer.ts` configuration file.
+In this file, you will find the SMTP connection configuration.

 > Sosise uses [Nodemailer](https://nodemailer.com/about/) library.
-Please refer to it for full documentation.
+For a full documentation reference, please visit the Nodemailer documentation.

-## Sending mail
+## Sending Mail

+You can send emails using the `Mailer` class provided by Sosise.
+The `sendMail` method allows you to send plain text and HTML emails.

 ```typescript
 import Mailer from 'sosise-core/build/Mailer/Mailer';

 await Mailer.sendMail({
     from: "example@server.com",
     to: "billy@micr.com",